gargshi/metro-extension-chrome/readme.md

-# Chrome Extension — Shivam's Project
+# Metro Layout for Bookmarks - Chrome Extension

 A lightweight and responsive Chrome Extension built to enhance browsing productivity with a clean UI and intuitive controls.